Chart Color Schemes

 Malabar is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
-For areas not covered by this data, AreaSearch utilizes NSW State Government's SA2 level projections released in 2022 with a 2021 base year.
+For projections, AreaSearch is utilising ABS/Geoscience Australia projections released in 2024 with 2022 as the base year for SA2 areas covered by this data.
+For areas not covered, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to population projections, Malabar is expected to experience above median growth across statistical areas nationwide, with an anticipated increase of 608 persons by 2041, reflecting a total increase of 13.7% over the seventeen-year period.
+According to population projections, an above median growth is expected, with the Malabar (SA2) area projected to increase by 611 persons to 2041, reflecting a total increase of approximately 13.1% over the 17-year period.

 Frequently Asked Questions - Population